8 Epic San Francisco Road Trips to Plan Right Now

-Traveling in California begs to be done on a road trip.
+Is there any better way to travel in California than a road trip?
 From the Pacific Coast Highway to the California deserts and legendary national parks – we’ve got it all and you need a car to reach it all.
 That’s probably why I get so many questions about planning road trips in California.
-Especially true now, as we’re recovering from travel restrictions.

-I moved to California a few years ago, and have spent these years exploring my new home state.
-I never thought I’d even live in California – much less be any kind of expert on California travel.
-But I do love road trips, and I love to escape the Bay Area.
+I moved to California a few years ago, and have spent these years exploring my new home state from my home in the San Francisco Bay Area (first in Oakland, then in Sausalito).
+I love a good road trip (we even did one for our honeymoon!), and I love to escape the Bay Area.
 I’ve slowly been building out this list of the best road trips from San Francisco that I’ve done or am still dreaming of.

 My Definition of a “Road Trip”